MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-spark.md

     ![Load to DataFrame.](media/load-to-dataframe.png "Load to DataFrame")

-4. Attach the notebook to an Apache Spark pool by selecting a pool from the drop down menu.
+4. Attach the notebook to an Apache Spark pool by selecting a pool from the drop-down menu.
 If you do not have an Apache Spark pool, select **Manage pools** to create one.

     ![Attach Spark pool.](media/attach-pool.png "Attach Spark pool")